Why You Shouldn’t Use The Username Admin

 • As WordPress allows creating accounts with different access levels, you can create accounts with limited rights, such as Author for creating and editing WordPress content.

 • You can temporarily allow users to perform administrative tasks if required.
-For example, using WordPress plugins – you can make an author able to create new users on WordPress.
-Once the process has been finished, you can change accounts to the previous status.
+For example, using WordPress plugins, you can enable an author to create new users on WordPress.
+Once the process has been finished, you can change accounts to their previous status.

 • If you’re using multiple accounts in WordPress, make sure you’ve created admin accounts with unique identifiers.
-For example, adminposts, adminusers, and adminmanage are examples of admin accounts with different roles.
+For example, admin posts, admin users, and admin manage are admin accounts with different roles.

-• You should’ve configured Two Factor Authentication (2FA) on admin accounts.
-It helps you create 2-step login verification for super users.
-When attackers gain access to an admin with 2FA enabled, successful login is not possible as WordPress asks to enter a code from the admin’s email or phone after entering a valid username and password.
+• You should’ve configured Two-Factor Authentication (2FA) on admin accounts.
+It helps you create two-step login verification for super users.
+Successful login is impossible when attackers gain access to an admin with 2FA enabled.
+WordPress asks users to enter a code from the admin’s email or phone after entering a valid username and password.

 Conclusion